 1- Starting An NGO:

 I haven’t officially started my own organization, but over the years I have worked with various organizations.
 I have served in positions from secretary to board member.
 I have also partnered with a few organizations and have done my own independent work.
-My approach to my advocacy, volunteerism and development work has been that of collective work and responsibility, hence Ujima Woman.
-I communicate the importance of women working together via this blog, in my actions, and in my conversations.
+My approach to advocacy, volunteerism, and development work has been that of collective work (ujima) and responsibility.
+I communicate the importance of women empowerment via this blog and my secondary blog, Life As Josephine, Musings for Women and Girls, in my actions, and in my conversations.
 Now that I think about it, I may not have started an organization the conventional way (though over the years I have tried many times) however, I have started and committed to an ideology of how to approach non-profit work and life in general, which I share in hopes that people see the significance in working together.
 People who I’ve shared this with have appreciated my efforts and have even said that they have also adopted this way of thinking.
-Again, it may not be conventional, but Ujima Woman has influenced the many of the individuals I know within the public and private sector.
+Again, it may not be conventional, but my collective work and responsibility approach has influenced others I know within the public and private sector.
 One drop in the success bucket for me!

 2 – Owning My Own Home: